 Under the NPDES program, construction activities that disturb 1 or more acres are required to obtain stormwater permit coverage.
 States have different names for the plans that construction operators must develop, such as

-- · Stormwater pollution prevention plan

 - · Erosion and sediment control plan

-- · Erosion control and stormwater management plan
+- · Frosion control and stormwater management plan

-- Stormwater management plan

-- · Water pollution control plan Pollution prevention plan
+- · Water pollution control plan

+- Pollution prevention plan

-- This document uses the term "Plan."
+This document uses the term "Plan."

 I think I need a permit...
 Where do I start?